 Gastrointestinal cancers are a group of cancers that affect the digestive tract, including the stomach, bowel and anus.
 The most prevalent of these cancers is stomach cancer.
-In Canada, an estimated 4,200 people are diagnosed with stomach cancer every year.
+In Canada, an estimated 4,000 people were diagnosed with stomach cancer in 2021.
 This cancer tends to affect men more than women and is more prevalent in people over the age of 50.
-It is estimated that in 2020, 1,950 Canadians died from stomach cancer.
+It is estimated that in 2021, 1,950 Canadians died from stomach cancer.

 Survival rates for gastrointestinal cancers vary depending on the location of the cancer and whether the disease was detected early on.
 Stomach cancer, the most prevalent of these cancers, has an extremely low five-year survival rate, with only one in four people surviving five years past their diagnosis